 The Dancing Devils of Yare, Venezuela

-One of the most spectacular and colourful festivals in Venezuela, the Dancing Devils of Yare dates back to 17549 and this year is held on May 31.
-Words by Mark Heath.
+One of the most spectacular and colourful festivals in Venezuela, the Dancing Devils of Yare dates back to 1749, and in 2020 it will be held on 11 June.

 Every Corpus Christi the town of San Francisco de Yare in the Tuy valley in the State of Miranda, 70 km to the south of the capital Caracas, holds a festival that is famous throughout the country.